Sabine Leutheusser-Schnarrenberger: Candidacy for Secretary General of the Council of Europe, 2013–14

 In 2013, the new German government announced Leutheusser-Schnarrenberger's candidacy for the office of the Secretary General of the Council of Europe.
 From December 2013, Leutheusser-Schnarrenberger visited more than 20 member states.

 In the first round of the election on 24 June 2014, Leutheusser-Schnarrenberger lost against incumbent Thorbjørn Jagland who obtained an absolute majority.

 Later career

 Leutheusser-Schnarrenberger continues to be a frequent commentator on human rights and data protection in German media.
 In 2014, she was appointed to an advisory council established by Google on implementing the right to be forgotten.

-Since 2014 Leutheusser-Schnarrenberger has been a Member of the executive board of the Friedrich Naumann Foundation for Freedom.
+From 2014 to 2026, Leutheusser-Schnarrenberger was a member of the executive board of the Friedrich Naumann Foundation.
 In 2018, she was also appointed to the honorary office of State Commissioner for the Fight against Anti-Semitism in the government of Minister-President of North Rhine-Westphalia Armin Laschet.

 Political views

 On crime and prosecutions

 Soon after taking office in 2009, Leutheusser-Schnarrenberger demanded that US courts could not seek the death penalty for terrorists Zacarias Moussaoui and Ramzi Binalshibh in return for receiving evidence provided by German investigators.
 In order to verify that the US government keeps its word, she teamed up with the Foreign Ministry to send German observers to monitor the trial in New York.

 Under legislation introduced by Leutheusser-Schnarrenberger following a wave of revelations about Catholic priest abusing minors in 2011, Germans who were sexually abused as children today have as long as 30 years after they turn 21 to bring accusations in court; the previous statute of limitations on civil abuse cases was three years.
 The minister also urged the church to compensate victims and participate in a "round table" with their representatives.